kareemsakr/discussion_api/README.md

 #### Query Parameters:

-- level (optional): Filter comments by nesting level (0 for top-level only, 1 for top-level and their direct replies, etc.)
+- level (optional): Filter comments by nesting level (0 for top-level only, 1 for top-level and their direct replies, None for all levels)

 - POST /api/discussions/{id}/comments/ - Add a comment to a discussion
-- GET /api/discussions/{id}/comments/{comment_id}/replies/ - Get all replies to a specific comment
+- GET /api/discussions/{id}/comments/{comment_id}/replies/ - Get all replies to a specific comment (for lazy loading on the UI)

 ## Data Models